birdsarah/atmo_alert/README.md

 ### ATMO Alert

-Web Extension to notify my when cluster is ready
+Web Extension to notify me when my cluster is ready.

 - posts a desktop notification
 - optionally posts to Pushbullet